-Pumpkin goes well beyond pie and lattes–dd it to your chili in this Pumpkin Quinoa Chili!
+Pumpkin goes well beyond pie and lattes–add it to your chili in this Pumpkin Quinoa Chili!
 So simple and packed with veggies, beans and just the right amount of spice.
-A perfect cozy meal for fall!
+This pumpkin chili recipe is full of protein and a perfect cozy meal for fall!

 Today I turn 34.